imanlab/iml_dl_tutorial/resources/learning-resources/Coursera Machine learning.md

 **Website**

 https://www.coursera.org/learn/machine-learning
 The course website.
-It provides
+It provides both the teorethical lessons and the practical projects material in Matlab.

 ## Topics